UCLA-VAST/blaze/rddacc/README.md

 	Status: Working.

 #2: Implicit broadcast inputs
 	There have some input data that referred by the map function.
-Spark broadcasts these input data to all workers automatically before executing the map function.
-However, there has no way for a RDD to realize them so that we do not know which input data should be broadcast followed by partitions.
+Workers fetch these data from driver when performing map function.
+However, it is inefficient and impractical for an accelerator to request the input data during the execution.

-	Solution plan 1: Require user to write broadcast explicitly.
+	Solution plan A: Require user to write broadcast explicitly.

 	Drawback: The user has responsibility to write broadcast for all necessary referred data.
-The NAM will encounter errors if the user misses to write some of them.
+The NAM will encounter errors (data not found) if the user misses to write some of them.

-	Solution plan 2: Leverage Aparapi front-end to analyze the necessary inputs.
+	Solution plan B: Leverage Aparapi front-end to analyze the necessary inputs.

 	Drawback: 1.
 Migrate and adapt an Aparapi front-end needs some efforts.
 						2. Analyze and extract required inputs cause overhead.

+	Status: Working for plan A.